izabelka/100-days-of-code/log.md

 **Today's Progress**: I've decided to improve an app I built a while ago.
 I've started rewriting it to React.js.
 I've created new component that displays what it should display.

 **Thoughts:** I've seen what my javaScript skills were when I first coded this app.
 They were terrible.
 Now I am trying to improve this app using React.js

+### Day 7: January 8, 2017

+**Today's Progress**: I've created new component for displaying selected station and its logo.
+I've change existing components to displaying selected station properly.

+**Thoughts:** A lot of good code today!
+I managed to send data through different components and it was pretty easy for me.
+I think I understand React more!